Skip to main content

 • Donation reconciliation done manually every month by a finance team member who had simply accepted it as part of the job description — because no one had ever told her it didn't have to be

 None of this is a criticism of the people doing the work.
 The sector attracts extraordinarily capable, mission-driven professionals.
 The problem is structural.
-Non-profits have been excluded from purpose-built technology for so long that manual workarounds have been normalized as solutions.
+Non-profits have been excluded from purpose-built technology for so long that manual workarounds have been normalised as solutions.
 The overhead myth reinforces this by making investment in operational infrastructure feel like a betrayal of donors.
-The starvation cycle does the rest, ensuring that the organizations most in need of modern systems are the least able to invest in them.
+The starvation cycle does the rest, ensuring that the organisations most in need of modern systems are the least able to invest in them.

 On the cost of inaction